What Is Invasion of Privacy?

 While state laws vary, the general elements of disclosure of private facts are as follows:

-- A reasonable person would think the information is highly offensive
+- A reasonable person would think the information is highly offensive; and

-- The information is not of legitimate concern to the public
+- The information is not a legitimate public concern

 Generally, the publisher must publish the information in a way that makes it substantially certain to become public knowledge.